honojs/middleware/packages/clerk-auth/README.md

 ## Configuration

-Before starting using the middleware you must set the following enviroment variables:
+Before starting using the middleware you must set the following environment variables:

 ```plain
 CLERK_SECRET_KEY=<You-secret-key>